Youth in Saudi Arabia: Economics

-In 2015, the estimated unemployment rate for Saudis that are between the ages of sixteen and twenty-nine is twenty-nine percent.
+In 2015, the estimated unemployment rate for Saudis that are between the ages of sixteen and twenty-nine is 29%.
 Approximately 1.9 million Saudis will enter the labor force in the next decade.

 Saudi youth cited career opportunities and the high cost of living as concerns in a 2014 survey.
 Both of these areas had regional disparities.
-For example, forty-three percent of youth respondents from the northern part of the country said that career opportunities were a great concern.
-Twenty-three percent of youth respondents from the center part of the country, which includes the capital Riyadh, cited career opportunities as a concern.
+For example, 43% of youth respondents from the northern part of the country said that career opportunities were a great concern.
+23% of youth respondents from the center part of the country, which includes the capital Riyadh, cited career opportunities as a concern.
 The differences in responses could be the result of a greater number of jobs being available in the capital.

-Nearly sixty percent of youth respondents cited the high cost of living as one of their top three concerns in the 2014 survey.
+Nearly 60% of youth respondents cited the high cost of living as one of their top three concerns in the 2014 survey.
 A young Saudi commented that "currently, salaries are very low, and the cost of living is very high.
 If a young man earns 3,000 or 4,000 riyals per month, how can he afford the cost of living when he might be spending around 200 or 300 riyals per day?"
-Seventy-seven percent of youth from the east and seventy-one percent of youth from the south compared to thirty-eight percent of youth that resided in the center that participated in the 2014 survey cited high cost of living as a top concern.
+77% of youth from the east and 71% of youth from the south compared to 38% of youth that resided in the center that participated in the 2014 survey cited high cost of living as a top concern.

 Youth in this country are concerned with the number of foreigners employed within the country because they limit the number of jobs native Saudis can get.
 In 2013, it was estimated that about 7.5 million foreigners were legally working within the country.
 King Salman and the kingdom's ministries are trying to address this situation through a process known as "Saudization".
 Saudization is a national movement that seeks to increase the number of citizens employed within the country.
 Requiring employers to meet quotas of Saudi workers is one way that Saudization will be achieved and affects youth because they are or will be entering the labor force.